hdShang/arxiv-daily/docs/cs-RO/2025-09-17/papers/250913998v2-flexible-and-foldable-workspace-analysis-and-object-manipulation-usi.md

 ---
 layout: default
-title: Flexible and Foldable: Workspace Analysis and Object Manipulation Using a Soft, Interconnected, Origami-Inspired Actuator Array
+title: "Flexible and Foldable: Workspace Analysis and Object Manipulation Using a Soft, Interconnected, Origami-Inspired Actuator Array"
 ---

 # Flexible and Foldable: Workspace Analysis and Object Manipulation Using a Soft, Interconnected, Origami-Inspired Actuator Array